Bhawanigarh: Educational Institutions

 As per Census of 2011, there are 14 primary schools, 6 middle schools, 2 secondary, 2 senior secondary schools, and one arts/science college in the town.

 Guru Nanak Convent School

 Guru Nanak Convent School, is one of the oldest institution of city Bhawanigarh.
 It was established by M.S.
 Toor and the founder principal was Paramjit Kaur.
 This institution is a Sikh minority community institution, situated in middle of the city near old bus stand, Bhawanigarh.
 This institution serves students to study form elementary classes to senior secondary classes under affiliation from Central Board of Secondary Education.
 Guru Nanak Convent School bears 'A' Grade Accreditation from Ministry of Education Govt. of India.

 Guru Nanak Institute of Management and Technology

 This institution is affiliated to Lovely Professional University, Jalandhar for Distance Education Programmes.
 People may opt for many courses under the streams Art, Commerce, Computer Science, Information and technology, Management and Library Sciences.

+Convent Montessori

+This institution is situated at Balyal Road Bhawanigarh.
+Serves as kindergarten / crech for children having age 3 to 6 years.